Lushious Massacr: Television and media

 In 2016, Massacr was featured on the web series Transformations with James St. James, produced by World of Wonder Productions.
 She has also appeared as a judge on the reality competition series Drag Latina.

 In September 2025, Massacr was featured in InStyle magazine's second annual Breakthrough List, a "selection of 30 ones-to-watch who are bound to make a meaningful, lasting impact in pop culture".
 In the interview, Massacr revealed that she will star, direct, produce, and write an upcoming Lifetime movie based on her life.

+Also in 2025, Massacr was selected to inaugurate Interview magazine's advice column "Seek Help," in which she fielded reader-submitted questions on topics including love, relationships, and how to navigate personal hardship.

+In 2026, Massacr was featured on the cover of PAPER magazine.
+She received a standalone cover and was also included on a group cover with John Waters, Margaret Cho, Chrishell Stause, Symone, Grant Knoche, Eli (musician), Mad Tsai, Madison Bailey, and Alicia Creti.

 Social media

-Massacr operates a YouTube channel featuring a series called "Dragvestigations", where she visits retail establishments while in drag and provides comedic commentary.
-The series specifically involves rating businesses on their accessibility to plus-size customers and drag performers, along with comedically searching for "trade".
-In these videos, she performs under the persona "Mimi" and has developed popular catchphrases ("brick!", "creature!", "don't do it little girl!", "crossdresser!", "bitter!") that have resonated with audiences.
-Her content has generated engagement from public figures including Frank Ocean, Marc Jacobs, and Trixie Mattel.
+Massacr operates a YouTube channel and TikTok account featuring a series called "Dragvestigations", which she launched in 2024 with an inaugural video filmed at DD's Discounts in Brownsville.
+In the series, she visits retail establishments while in drag and provides comedic commentary, rating businesses on their accessibility to plus-size customers and drag performers and comedically searching for "trade".
+In these videos, she performs under the persona "Mimi", which she has described as a love letter to the women in her family, modeled after the Mexican women in her life: her mother, aunts, and grandmother.
+She has developed popular catchphrases ("brick!", "creature!", "don't do it little girl!", "crossdresser!", "bitter!") that have resonated with audiences.
+Her content has generated engagement from public figures including Frank Ocean, Marc Jacobs, Trixie Mattel, and Bob the Drag Queen.
+In 2026, Massacr collaborated with DJ VNSSA and Trixie Mattel on a reworked cover of the song Let's Have a Kiki by the Scissor Sisters.